getmanfred/offers/README.md

-# offers
+# Offers

-Offers managed by Manfred Talent Agency
+A directory of Job Offers managed by Manfred Talent Agency